Yondondon/nest-microservices/README.md

 - NestJS (TypeScript)

-In the future I plan to migrate from built-in Transport to RabbitMQ of Kafka
+In the future I plan to migrate from built-in Transport to RabbitMQ or Kafka